 Marie Scott Legendary rancher Marie Scott lived a hard – but well-loved – life.
 “Every morning I hit the floor at 4:30 and I don’t get back ’til ten.
 I work cause I like to.”

 Her work ethic paid off.
 Displaying grit, determination, perserverance, and a strong business sense, her property ultimately stretched from where the Double RL is now all the way to the Utah border (and even a little bit beyond).
 Mario Zadra (now deceased), her long-time friend and ranch manager, remembered: “Trailing cattle over the Dallas to the [Lone] Cone in the spring, and back again in late October, took three days.”

 Marie didn’t ask anyone to do work she wouldn’t do herself.
 She thought like a man – and worked like one too.
 When hiring a new worker, she would look at his hands first, and if she didn’t see hard-work calluses, she was not inclined to hire him.
 Another judgement call was belt versus suspenders: only wearing the latter could a man put in a hard day’s work.

 Marie was one of a kind.
 Old friend Gladys Painter remembered: “She went aroud in her Levis and her boots and her hats and rouge all over her face.
 No one could ever been like Marie.”

 Marie had the skill, foresight, and good sense to know that sound financial management was a key to a successful ranching operation.
 She was a shrewd trader, especially with the government, and extremely knowledgable about water management.
-(For more of Marie’s story, including details of her real estate acquisitons, see page 196, Ranching HIstory of Ouray County, Volume II.)
-Click to Purchase Book.
+(For more of Marie’s story, including details of her real estate acquisitions, see page 196, Ranching History of Ouray County, Volume II.)